- Open Access

 Yield loss and costs by species

-A further comparison of our species estimates is enabled by data from Diagne et al. (in press).
+A further comparison of our species estimates is enabled by data from Diagne et al. (2021).
 Their cost estimates for S. frugiperda and P. absoluta are USD 2.9 Bn and USD 1.15 Bn respectively, as compared to our estimates of USD 6.9 Bn and USD 4.8 Bn from literature only (Table 5).
-This difference is explained by the exclusion of costs based on extrapolation of data from the Diagne et al. (in press) estimate, whereas extrapolation of costs across the continent to provide a more comprehensive assessment of costs forms an important part of this current estimate.
+This difference is explained by the exclusion of costs based on extrapolation of data from the Diagne et al. (2021) estimate, whereas extrapolation of costs across the continent to provide a more comprehensive assessment of costs forms an important part of this current estimate.

 The decisions about which species to use as the key species was based on the literature as well as feedback from country IAS experts as to which species were currently having the greatest impact.
 This may have led to a focus on only the highest priority IAS affecting agriculture and meant that some IAS causing environmental damage have been missed in this cost estimate.
 Despite the robustness of the yield loss estimates, it is worth noting that costs related to chemical pesticide use have not been included and would increase our estimate significantly.
 Costs include the pesticides themselves, the labour associated with pesticide application and the required equipment.
 However, data on these costs were not available for inclusion.